 It seems many companies, if not embracing social networking sites as a team-building tool, have taken up the TUC view.
 Deloitte, a major consulting firm, has all of its employees on Facebook.
 Other companies are following suit while also educating their workers of the dangers that can come with fraternizing online.

-For more information about social networking sites and the workplace, please check out the links on the next page.
+For more information about social networking sites and the workplace, please check out the links below.